andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/lr.jpg" />

 ### Optimization algorithms
-Gradient descent is iterative algorithm that adjusts the weight by learning rate times the negative of the gradient to mimimize the loss function.
-It assumes the loss function is convex or it may find a local minimum.
+Gradient descent is iterative algorithm that adjusts the weight by learning rate times the negative of the gradient (calculated by backpropagation) to mimimize the loss function.
+The loss function needs to be convex or it may find a local minimum.

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/gd.jpg"  height='360px' width='640px' />

 Batch gradient descent - The term batch refers to the fact it uses the entire dataset.
-Batch works well for small datasets that have convex errors functions.
+Batch works well for small datasets that have convex loss functions.

 Stochastic gradient descent (sgd) is a variation of gradient descent that uses a single randomly choosen example to make an update to the weights. sgd is more scalable than batch graident descent and is used more often in practice for large scale deep learning.
 It's random nature makes it unlikely to get stuck in a local minima.